Hanes–Woolf plot

 where $K_\mathrm{m}$ is the Michaelis constant and $V$ is the limiting rate.

 J. B. S. Haldane stated, reiterating what he and K. G. Stern had written in their book, that this rearrangement was due to Barnet Woolf.
-However, it was just one of three transformations introduced by Woolf.
-It was first published by C. S. Hanes, though he did not use it as a plot.
-Hanes noted that the use of linear regression to determine kinetic parameters from this type of linear transformation generates the best fit between observed and calculated values of $1/v$, rather than $v$.
+It was one of three transformations introduced by Woolf.
+It was first published by C. S. Hanes, who did himself not use it as a plot.
+Hanes said that the use of linear regression to determine kinetic parameters from this type of linear transformation generates the best fit between observed and calculated values of $1/v$, rather than $v$.

 Starting from the Michaelis–Menten equation: